yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 Blue-Flow turned and said to them all, "I am Leader of the Clan.
 Does anyone challenge me?"
 There was no reply, and, with the formal ceremony over, his tone changed as he took command.

 "I have good news.
 I have found a new land for us.
 A clean land with no smoke.
 A good land with no enemies, with much game and with many, many petal plants that have never been picked.
 It is a long distance away in the hard direction and the trail will be harsh and difficult.
-But we will go, for a new God Star and His Heaven&mdash;Bright's Heaven&mdash;waits for us!"
+But we will go, for a new God Star and His Heaven---Bright's Heaven---waits for us!"

 For the next few turns, Blue-Flow had everyone who was not out hunting meat busy in the fields picking the edible pods and storing them in the pod bin.
 He was outside the bin with Great-Crack, looking with satisfaction at the pods spilling out of the opening.